feipenghhq/hw-study-note/MOOC-upf/UPF_power_aware_design.md

 connect_supply_net VDD_H -ports VDD_H
 ```

-- A supply port is defined under a power domain'
+- A supply port is defined under a power domain
 - A supply port has direction.
 Default direction is input

 #### Supply Nets/Ports - Example